Introducing holidays to Belfast

 After rapid growth in the eighteenth century, Belfast has become an industrial and shipping hub, developing a welcoming and unique character due to the number and variety of people passing through and making their living there.
 Famously, the Titanic was built in Belfast, and the old shipyard where it was built is just one of the many major historical points of interest within the area.
 Given its illustrious and rich history, as well as the perfect balance of modern and traditional, there is plenty to keep you entertained in the city.
 You can be treated to a hospitable welcome in one of the many traditional pubs that make up the centre, or you can wonder around and get lost in the stunning architecture that makes up this beautiful gem.
 Nature lovers will also be pleased with a trip to Belfast as it is home to a number of stunning river views and emerald green spaces.

-Top hotels from Belfast airport
+Most popular hotels from Belfast airport

 H.TOP Olympic Hotel